Engaging, Delightful, Knowledgeable, Funny

 Sustainable Living at Home and Work (1 or 2-hour options)

 Tips, ideas and ways to save money and live green in the home and the landscape, including easy-care, beautiful plants.
+This program, focused on environmentally smart practices, works well for lunch and learn programs.

 Vegetable Gardening 101 and 102 (1 hour each)